Risk is uncertainty which may prevent an initiative realising the full expectations of the business case and achieving its objectives.

 All risks should be captured in the risk log.
 The risk log is an active document throughout the project lifecycle and needs to be reviewed and updated regularly.

-Click the DOWNLOAD button to access the Risk Log templateDownload
+Click the DOWNLOAD button below to access the simple Risk Log templateDownload

 Hints & Tips